 If your visa covers your main course, there is no need to request a CAS or apply for a visa.

 If you need to apply to extend your Tier 4 (General) or Student visa to complete a course with us, you'll need to complete a CAS request form.
 You will only be considered for a CAS if;

-- you have resits that take place on or after the existing end date of your current visa, without a significant gap (exceeding 60 days) in study.
+- you have resits or retakes which take place on or after the expiry date of your current visa, without a significant gap (exceeding 60 days) in study.

 If you choose an optional hand-in date that's later than the original submission point, you will not be given a new CAS.
-Instead, you'll need to submit your dissertation either before your visa to be in the UK expires or submit remotely from outside the UK.
+Instead, you'll need to submit your dissertation either before your visa expires or submit remotely from outside the UK.

 Requesting a new CAS after a visa application has been refused